 To support the efforts of XR devs everywhere, we’ve been building a solution for compositing real-world video onto virtual world space in Unreal Engine 4.
-Mixed Reality Capture, available in Early Access as of Unreal Engine 4.20, equips you with the tools you need to project yourself (or any tracked object) into your virtual experience.
+Mixed Reality Capture, available in Beta as of Unreal Engine 4.20, equips you with the tools you need to project yourself (or any tracked object) into your virtual experience.

 Getting the capture space set up is pretty straightforward, though there are a few real-world things you’ll need to get started.
 For recording Robo Recall, we used a green screen draped between two tripods, a stationary mounted camera, a capture device to snag the camera feed, three Oculus sensors and the Rift +Touch controllers to play.

 Once the environment is set up, we use a calibration app that creates spatial mappings between objects in the virtual world and the real world.

 After everything is properly calibrated, we can play through the game and record the composited video using the screen recording software of our choice (for Robo Recall, we used OBS.)